Here’s my insider guide to where to stay in Hawaii to help you to find the best islands to stay in Hawaii.

 4 Night Stay In Hawaii?

 If you have four nights to spend in Hawaii, then it’s a good idea to choose one Island and explore that as fully as possible.
 Oahu is a good candidate.
-Oahu is home to Hawaii’s major city Honolulu and the famous Waikiki Beach, so you can spend a couple of days relaxing by the sands, then explore Honolulu city with its museums and galleries.
+Oahu is home to Hawaii’s major city Honolulu and the famous Waikiki Beach, so you can spend a couple of days relaxing by the white sands, then explore Honolulu city with its museums and galleries.
 And since Oahu is quite a small island, it’s easy to arrange a day trip to visit the spectacular surfing beaches of Hawaii’s North Shore.

 Where To Stay In Hawaii Without A Car?

 Most visitors to Hawaii don’t rent a car, so no matter which island you choose to stay on, you will find that tour operators and travel companies abound.
 So, while a car gives you freedom, it’s easy to arrange to see all the sights by booking trips and tours.
-A convenient place to stay without a car is Honolulu or Waikiki Beach.
+A convenient area to stay without a car is Honolulu or Waikiki Beach.
 This is Hawaii’s biggest community, and you will find everything on hand.